 Healing earth as an alternative remedy

-The light yellow powder made of clay or loess is now a true all-round household remedy.
+The light yellow powder made of clay is an all-round household remedy.
 It can be applied externally to the skin or consumed in water—and healing earth is also used for IBS.
-On the one hand, it is supposed to bind toxins, bacteria and acid ingested with food.
+On the one hand, it is believed to bind toxins, bacteria, and acid ingested with food.
 It also contains electrolytes and trace elements such as zinc, thereby neutralizing acid production in the gastrointestinal tract.
 However, these effects have not yet been scientifically proven in clinical studies.